dillo-browser/dillo/doc/install.md

 To build Dillo on MacOS you would need to get FLTK as well as autoconf and automake if you are building Dillo from the git repository.
-They are available in the brew package manager:
+They are available in the Homebrew package manager:

 ```
 $ brew install autoconf automake fltk